folio-org/mod-circulation/README.md

 ### Checking the RAML and JSON.Schema definitions

-run `./scripts/lint-raml-cop.sh` to validate the RAML and JSON.Schema descriptions of the API
+Follow the [guide](https://dev.folio.org/guides/raml-cop/) to use raml-cop to assess RAML, schema, and examples.

 ## Design Notes